Service updates

 The Sheffield Gender Identity Clinic, also known as the Porterbrook Clinic, is a service for adults who are experiencing gender dysphoria.

-Our clinic is one of 11 gender identity clinics providing healthcare for adults, in England.
-We’re commissioned by NHS England.
+Our clinic is one of seven gender identity clinics providing healthcare for adults in England.
+We are commissioned by NHS England.

 We are proud to provide specialist healthcare to transgender and non-binary people.
 We are passionate about providing culturally competent, developmentally appropriate and trans-affirmative professional care and management to the people that seek our services.